LBCamden/lbcamden-frontend/README.md

 LBCamden Frontend aims to follow [semantic versioning](https://semver.org/), and implements MAJOR, MINOR and PATCH releases.

-When implementing LBCamden Frontend into a project, it is recommend to have functional (for example [Cypress](https://www.cypress.io/)) and visual regression (for example [Chromatic](https://www.chromatic.com/)) tests in place to ensure upstream changes do not impact downsteam implementations.
+When implementing LBCamden Frontend into a project, we recommend you have functional (for example [Cypress](https://www.cypress.io/)) and visual regression (for example [Chromatic](https://www.chromatic.com/)) tests in place to make sure upstream changes do not impact downsteam implementations.

 ## Browser support
 LBCamden Frontend aims to follow the GOV.UK Frontend standards for [browser support](https://frontend.design-system.service.gov.uk/browser-support/#browser-support).

 ## Accessibility and assistive technology
 LBCamden Frontend aims to meet WCAG 2.2 AA for all components.
-This does not mean that any project implementing LBCamden Frontend is automatially compliant, and all projects will require futher automated and manual testing to ensure compliance.
+This does not mean that any project implementing LBCamden Frontend is automatically compliant, and all projects will require further automated and manual testing to ensure compliance.
 The LBCamden Design System documentation contains more information in the [Accessibility](https://zeroheight.com/4c170debc/p/69d09b-accessibility) section.

 ## Security
 LBCamden is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.